Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Introduction

 where the sum runs over all exotic coloured trees lying in $\cT_{\alpha,\beta}^\e$. \end{proposition} This result is of independent interest and could find application as a refinement of the core ideas of \cite{laurent2022order, laurent2020exotic}.
 In addition, the study of sophisticated algebraic structures characterizing the space of exotic aromatic trees \cite{laurent2022order} could translate in useful operations on the semigroup, such as the change of integration prescription.

 This representation of the expectations for the solution of an SDE resonates with the perturbative study of their representation in terms of functional integrals.
-Building on ideas of Feynman, Kac \cite{kac1949distributions}, Onsager and Machlup \cite{onsager1953fluctuations}, in the early 70s Martin, Siggia and Rose \cite{martin1973statistical} proposed for the first time a representation of the random observables of a disordered system as operators endowed with suitable commutation relations with auxiliary, conjugate fields.
-The Martin-Siggia-Rose formalism was further elaborated by Janssen, De Dominicis and Peliti \cite{janssen1976lagrangean, de1978field, janssen2005field}, who derived an alternative representation of the generating functional for the probability distribution of the stochastic dynamics as an infinite-dimensional integral over a suitable space of paths with constrained initial condition.
+In the early 70s Martin, Siggia and Rose \cite{martin1973statistical} proposed for the first time a representation of the random observables of a disordered system as operators endowed with suitable commutation relations with auxiliary, conjugate fields.
+The Martin-Siggia-Rose formalism was further elaborated by Janssen, De Dominicis and Peliti \cite{janssen1976lagrangean, de1978field}, who derived an alternative representation of the generating functional for the probability distribution of the stochastic dynamics as an infinite-dimensional integral over a suitable space of paths with constrained initial condition.
 In analogy with the path integral formulation of Euclidean quantum field theories, the equations of motion of the (random) fields identify a class of actions used to define the associated Gibbs measure.
-This fruitful approach opened up the path to the plethora of techniques adopted to study perturbative quantum field theories, as \emph{e.g.} Feynman diagrams expansions of expectations \cite{zinn2021quantum,de2006random} and renormalization group techniques \cite{cardy1996renormalisation, mattis1998uses}.
+This fruitful approach opened up the path to the plethora of techniques adopted to study perturbative quantum field theories, as \emph{e.g.} Feynman diagrams expansions of expectations \cite{de2006random} and renormalization group analysis \cite{cardy1996renormalisation}.